Creating the perfect mobile email signature

 Another reason to include your email address, hyperlinked or not, is that some email apps pull out someone’s contact information when they see a name, phone number, and email address grouped together.
 Other email clients let a recipient copy such a grouping and add it to their contact list with a single click.

 Other elements to consider

-Don't tell people what device you are sending from
+Don't tell people what device you’re sending from

-No one cares what device you’re sending an email from anymore.
-You won’t find anyone that’s impressed by an email saying, “Sent from my iPhone”.
+It’s not relevant what device you’re sending an email from anymore.
+You won’t find anyone who needs to know that an email is, “Sent from my iPhone”.

 An effective mobile signature needs to reflect your company, not the device the email came from.
 That’s why you need to ensure all employees use the same signature on mobiles as they do on their desktops.

 Don't add “Excuse any typos” in your signature

 When you’re sending an email over mobile, you may be on the move or in a hurry.
 This means you might not proofread the content as thoroughly as you would normally.